larzeitlin/jekyll-now/Links.md

 - [WDL Forum](https://forum.cockos.com/forumdisplay.php?f=32) : In the absence of a proper API for iPlug, trawling this forum is the best resource for learning about it.

 - [Florian Le Bourdais](http://flothesof.github.io) : Blog posts on interesting subjects, mostly with Python.
-I don't think DSP is his main thing but he writes on a range of topics well.
+He writes on a range of topics well.

-- [Martin Finke](http://www.martin-finke.de/blog/) : The most comprehensive beginner tutorial in iPlug that I've seen.
+- [Martin Finke](http://www.martin-finke.de/blog/) : The most comprehensive beginner tutorial in iPlug out there.

 ### Mastering Services

-The marketplace of audio mastering is a mine-field of sham professionals.
-I've used many and been disappointed with most.
-Here are some trusted mastering services:

 - [Really Good Mastering](https://www.recreationstudio.co.uk/sectors/really-good-mastering/) : Adam is my go-to-guy for mastering.
 Affordable, good quality, very intuitive.

 - [OOOD Mastering](http://oood.net/mastering/about-stooodio-mastering) : Colin is a consummate professional.
 Very reliable quality results.

 - [Hermetech Mastering](http://hermetechmastering.com) : Greg has done great work on my tracks.
-I highly recommend him.
+Highly reccomended.